Volkswagen Up: First iteration

 In July 2010 VW announced the production version of the E-up electric car, with sales scheduled to begin in 2013, and was subsequently unveiled at the September 2013 International Motor Show Germany.

-The production version has an 18.7 kWh lithium-ion battery able to deliver 160 km on the NEDC cycle, can accelerate from 0-62 mph (100 km/h) in 9.2 seconds and has a top speed of 130 km/h.
+The production version has an 18.7 kWh lithium-ion battery able to deliver 160 km on the NEDC cycle, can accelerate from 0-62 mph (100 km/h) in 12.4 seconds and has a top speed of 130 km/h.
 The E-up can be charged with 2.3 kW plugged into any standard 230 V socket, with 3.6 kW via a home-installed wall box or with up to 40 kW plugged into a DC fast-charging station via the optional Combined Charging System (CCS), which allows the battery to charge up to 80% in under 30 minutes.
 The production version has the same dimensions as the five-door petrol model with seating for four.

 Second iteration

 A second iteration of the e-up was announced on 5 September 2019.
 It is equipped with a larger 32.3 kWh battery, a range of 260 km and efficiency of 12.7 kWh/100 km (4.89 mi/kWh).
 32.3 kWh is the usable (net) capacity, while the total (gross) capacity is 36.8 kWh.

-The Škoda version was released as the Škoda Citigo-e iV, with a 36.8kWh battery capacity and a range of 270 km (165 miles) under WLTP standard, and was mass-produced from autumn 2019.
+The Škoda version was released as the Škoda Citigo-e iV, with a 36.8 kWh battery capacity and a range of 270 km (165 miles) under WLTP standard, and was mass-produced from autumn 2019.
 It is the first all-electric car of Škoda Auto and replaced the combustion engine version.
 Similarly, the petrol-powered Seat Mii was replaced with an electric version, the Mii Electric.